Cebu Pacific: Passenger complaints and investigation

-Cebu Pacific has been criticized for its poor passenger service, alleged overbooking, as well as flight delays and cancellations without any verifiable reason.
-It eventually led to a resolution filed by Senator Nancy Binay on April 23, 2023 following the aftermath of the airline's "Super Pass" voucher sale.
+Cebu Pacific has been criticized for its poor passenger service, alleged (but industry-standard) overbooking, as well as flight delays and cancellations without any verifiable reason.
+It eventually led to a resolution filed by Senator Nancy Binay on April 23, 2023, following the aftermath of the airline's "Super Pass" voucher sale.
 In the Senate hearing on June 21, Binay compiled over 3,000 complaints against Cebu Pacific, including offloaded passengers, as well as several delayed, cancelled, or rescheduled flights with unclear or no explanations; some of the complainants were allegedly not given compensation for the delays.
 The airline blamed on supply chain issues and grounded aircraft as a result of the disruptions, and apologized to affected passengers.
 Rufus Rodriguez, representative of Cagayan de Oro's 2nd congressional district also filed a resolution that would suspend Cebu Pacific's franchise.